 Never forget how far your students, and you as an educator, have progressed throughout this year.
 Take time to recognize and celebrate any accomplishment your students feel most proud of.

-These tips will help set you up for a successful end of year.
+These tips will help set you up for a successful end of the year.
 Use these tips provided in this article, with the following activities and lessons to keep your students interested in school work until the last few days.

 End of the Year Lesson Plans

 Career Research Project: This is a beneficial project for your students to complete as they enter into their early years of High School and start making decisions about courses and post-secondary options.
 This assignment is great for students in Grades 7 through 10 as they begin to really consider their likes and interests, as well as what careers might be a good fit for them.
-This assignment includes a detailed lesson plan, graphic organizers, as well as a rubric and point based assessment options.
+This assignment includes a detailed lesson plan, graphic organizers, as well as a rubric, and point-based assessment options.

 Book vs Movie Comparison Assignment: This assignment works to cover all the strands of a comprehensive Language Arts (Reading, Writing, Speaking, and Media) program in an engaging manner.
 Using the many included graphic organizers, assignment outline, and rubrics, students will select a novel with a corresponding film.
 I’ve included a list of novels with film counterparts that would be appropriate for the middle school classroom.